- How is Harvard Law School responding to the COVID-19 pandemic?

 Given the number of applications we receive and the limited time we have available to process, authenticate, and review each of them, it is not possible for us to reply to individual inquiries asking us to verify receipt of application materials or confirm the status of your application.

 Instead, you should refer to your online status checker to review the progress of your application and receipt of all required items.
-Please note, your status application page will only become available after your application form has been submitted and received by our office.
+Please note, your status application page will only become available after your application form has been submitted.

 - Can I find out my status via email or over the phone?

 No. When decisions are rendered, applicants are notified through their status checker and by an email notification.
 If you are a current applicant, please refer to the “Application Received” or “Application Complete” emails for details.
-Please note, your status application page will only become available after your application form has been submitted and received by our office.
+Please note, your status application page will only become available after your application form has been submitted.

 - If you are not admitted, can you reapply later?